ucsd-cse11-sp21/ucsd-cse11-sp21.github.io/index.md

 available to answer your questions, and it's a great place to get debugging help, since you'll be able to 1-on-1 screenshare with a tutor.

+Expect to have about 5 minutes with a tutor or TA: you probably won’t have the solution at the end of the conversation, but you should feel un-stuck and ready to try new approaches.

 You can see instructions for how we're setting this up for remote access here:

 [Remote Lab Hours How-To](https://drive.google.com/file/d/15D8Z3re9gYDfcIGQSX7r7fc0LZBzY9cA/view?usp=sharing)